foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

+# v0.20.1 - Starfinder Update

+This update focuses on getting the system compatible with FoundryVTT v10.
+No new features or bugfixes, just the bare minimum code needed to get the system functional without losing functionality.

+## Bugfixes
+* Fixed issue where actor sheets wouldn't open on v10.
+* Refactored how drag-n-drop is handled to be in line with the new v10 functionality.

 # v0.19.2 - Starfinder Update

 This update contains a lot of data entry, particularly around Galactic Magic and Drift Crisis class features and equipment.